Jxck/code-jxck-pack/README.md

 # code-jxck-pack

-This is vscode extension pack for Jxck personal use.
+This is a vscode extension pack for Jxck's personal use.

 ## publish